Dear Northwest Community Church Family,

-- If you or someone in your family has been sick or in a compromised environment, then we ask that you join us by live stream and not come to the building on Sundays.
-Please consider the following criteria before coming to the campus:
+- If you or someone in your household have recently been sick or in a compromised environment, then we ask that you not come to the campus on Sunday or Wednesday.

 - Have you been in close contact with a confirmed case of COVID-19?

 - Are you experiencing a cough, shortness of breath, or sore throat?

 - Have you had a low-grade fever in the last 48 hours?